mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 Considering the influence these AI players wield, I think it's worth it to understand the vision of the future these players and their investors are selling — the narrative that they are presenting — to the public as well as the philosophy about the role of technology and AI held by people in the space which is driving decisions that companies are making.
 I call this vision the "glorious future".

-%%Technology has been steadily improving faster and faster, and%% According to this worldview, humanity is about to reach an inflection point in the history of technology where superintelligences will be abundant
+%%, and%% According to this worldview, technology has been steadily improving on an exponential curve, and humanity is about to reach an inflection point very soon where superintelligence will be developed.

 According to this worldview, humanity is on the cusp of a new age[^new-age] where, as soon as superintelligent AI becomes a reality, scientific and technological advancements will accelerate at an unprecedented hyperexponential rate.
 It is very likely, for instance, that the kinds of discoveries and inventions that took place over the last 100 years will happen in 10. [^hyperexponential]